-Seoul in 1 Day for Friends - Shared street-food brunch at Gwangjang Market — perfect for communal plates and cheap thrills
+Seoul in 1 Day - Shared street-food brunch at Gwangjang Market — perfect for communal plates and cheap thrills

-Seoul in 1 Day for Friends - Shared street-food brunch at Gwangjang Market — perfect for communal plates and cheap thrills
+Seoul in 1 Day - Shared street-food brunch at Gwangjang Market — perfect for communal plates and cheap thrills

 A lively, social day in Seoul built for groups of friends: street-food brunch, a scenic Han River bike ride, Hongdae's buzzy streets, shared fried-chicken dinner, and live music to close out the night.
 Pacing and venues chosen for spring (May) weather — breezy daytime rides and vibrant evenings.